 What We Treat

-Antidepressants can also be used in the treatment of bulimia.
-Fluoxetine is the only medication approved by the FDA for treatment specific to bulimia.
-Studies have shown that it may reduce episodes of binge eating and purging.
-While medication can help manage bulimia, behavioral therapy remains critical to full recovery.
+Antidepressants can also be used in the treatment of bulimia, but while medication can help manage bulimia, behavioral therapy remains critical to full recovery.

-At Walden, adults, adolescent and children receive specialized treatment, with full access to all levels of care.
-Regardless of your background, individual needs or severity of the disorder, you will have the personalized care and support you need.
+At Walden, adults, adolescents, and children receive specialized treatment, with full access to all levels of care.
+Regardless of your background, individual needs, or severity of the disorder, you will have the personalized care and support you need.

 Walden’s treatment for bulimia is based on evidence-based practices and skills training, which are proven to yield a higher rate of positive outcomes.
 This includes: